Leaderboard

 Showing content with the highest reputation on 26/04/20 in all areas

-2. for some reason we seem to like having 3 dogs around and we had to say goodbye to our little jack Russel on boxing day.
+for some reason we seem to like having 3 dogs around and we had to say goodbye to our little jack Russel on boxing day.
 Jan has been looking around at basset hounds as she used to have one in the UK, and then fried day she was scanning the FB marketplace and found her other favorite dog, standard poodles.
 So we totally broke social distancing rules, drove to Traverse City and brought home Gus.
-7 weeks old and now the trouble starts!
+7 weeks old and now the trouble starts!2 points

-4. Problem is this is a 6 gallon tank, for the last year or so me mum was sick and its been a full time gig taking care of her.
+Problem is this is a 6 gallon tank, for the last year or so me mum was sick and its been a full time gig taking care of her.
 She's only 88 and claims thats not old ffs...61 feels freaking old butt, man years are 3.7 women years...imho.
 So to keep the tank from rusting i keep it full...i rode 28 miles last summer....i need a plastic gas tank so i dont a freaking crap about rust.
 You;re Eka!
 My KLR needs this!!!!!
 Cool! https://procycle.us/product/841-gas-tank-ims-66-gallon I want the clear one!!!!
-I love buying farcles!!!!!!!!!!!
+I love buying farcles!!!!!!!!!!!2 points

-7. I knocked this together from bits on FB, a diary which gives up after a couple of days, and photos.
+I knocked this together from bits on FB, a diary which gives up after a couple of days, and photos.
 I realise now that there was a lot of video as well on the FB pages.
 I shall have to do some editing before the next post.
 31st Aug 2017 Said goodbye to my daughter and family near Guildford and hit the motorway down to Dover.
 Caught a ferry across and then rode towards Antwerp and then Arnhem.
 Didn’t get quite as far as that and stayed at a campsite not far from Nijmegen owned by a biker as it happened.
 Friday 1st Sept.
 Got up to a misty morning, a wet tent and a lovely atmosphere with geese setting off to feed.
 Ideal time for a shower at 0700 as I was the only one about.
 Following my mate Titus’s advise I packed up and set off without breakfast, not even a brew.
 The plan was to do a hundred miles before breakfast; I managed a hundred and twenty before stopping at a rest area and having some watery/milky porridge and a coffee.
 Then it was over into Germany, surviving the gridlock around Hamburg after endless miles of filtering, and making it up into Denmark where I stopped for a coffee and a roll.
 It was then about a hundred miles or so to a campsite not far from Copenhagen.
 Not many photos as motorways look the same wherever they are, boring.
 Useful for the commute though.
 There was a so called rock happening there in the town.
 I walked over to the village square but was horrified by the density of the crowds.
 Little kids there as well looking frightened.
 I took a few snaps of the streets but kept the phone in my pocket zipped up in the crowds.
-Tomorrow morning it’ll be over the bridge to Sweden.
+Tomorrow morning it’ll be over the bridge to Sweden.1 point

 1 point